heyitswejdan/wejdan.github.io/proof_complexity.md

 1- Why is proving super-polynomial lower bounds for $$AC^0[p]$$-Frege taking more than 30 years after proving the corresponding lower bounds for circuit complexity?
 We don't even have barrier results like relativization or natural proofs that rule out a class of techniques/approaches.

 2- Sufficienct conditions have been established (and later improved) for the existence of "optimal" proof systems.
 Can we (dis)prove this unconditionally?

+# References

+[1] Ajtai, M. 1994.
+“The Complexity of the Pigeonhole Principle.” *Combinatorica* 14 (4): 417–33. https://doi.org/10.1007/BF01302964.

+[2] Cook, Stephen A., and Robert A. Reckhow.
+1979.
+“The Relative Efficiency of Propositional Proof Systems.” *Journal of Symbolic Logic* 44 (1): 36–50. https://doi.org/10.2307/2273702.

+[3] Filmus, Yuval, Toniann Pitassi, and Rahul Santhanam.
+2015.
+“Exponential Lower Bounds for AC0-Frege Imply Superpolynomial Frege Lower Bounds.” *ACM Trans.
+Comput.
+Theory* 7 (2). https://doi.org/10.1145/2656209.

+[4] Grochow, Joshua A., and Toniann Pitassi.
+2018.
+“Circuit Complexity, Proof Complexity, and Polynomial Identity Testing: The Ideal Proof System.” *J. ACM* 65 (6). https://doi.org/10.1145/3230742.

+[5] Haken, Armin.
+1985.
+“The Intractability of Resolution.” *Theoretical Computer Science* 39: 297–308. https://doi.org/10.1016/0304-3975(85)90144-6.

+[6] Krajíček, Jan, and Pavel Pudlák.
+1989.
+“Propositional Proof Systems, the Consistency of First Order Theories and the Complexity of Computations.” *The Journal of Symbolic Logic* 54 (3): 1063–79.

+[7] Krajíček, Jan, Pavel Pudlák, and Alan Woods.
+1995.
+“An Exponential Lower Bound to the Size of Bounded Depth Frege Proofs of the Pigeonhole Principle.” *Random Structures & Algorithms* 7 (1): 15–39. https://doi.org/10.1002/rsa.3240070103.

+[8] Lautemann, Clemens.
+1983.
+“BPP and the Polynomial Hierarchy.” *Information Processing Letters* 17 (4): 215–17. https://doi.org/10.1016/0020-0190(83)90044-3.

+[9] Messner, Jochen, and Jacobo Torán.
+1998.
+“Optimal Proof Systems for Propositional Logic and Complete Sets.”
+In *STACS 98*, edited by Michel Morvan, Christoph Meinel, and Daniel Krob, 477–87.
+Berlin, Heidelberg: Springer Berlin Heidelberg.

+[10] Pich, Jan, and Rahul Santhanam.
+2019.
+“Why Are Proof Complexity Lower Bounds Hard?”
+In *2019 IEEE 60th Annual Symposium on Foundations of Computer Science (FOCS)*, 1305–24. https://doi.org/10.1109/FOCS.2019.00080.

+[11] Pitassi, Toniann, Paul Beame, and Russell Impagliazzo.
+1993.
+“Exponential Lower Bounds for the Pigeonhole Principle.” *Computational Complexity* 3 (2): 97–140. https://doi.org/10.1007/BF01200117.

+[12] Pudlák, Pavel.
+1986.
+“On the Length of Proofs of Finitistic Consistency Statements in First Order Theories.”
+In *Logic Colloquium ’84*, edited by J. B. Paris, A. J. Wilkie, and G. M. Wilmers, 120:165–96.
+Studies in Logic and the Foundations of Mathematics.
+Elsevier. https://doi.org/10.1016/S0049-237X(08)70462-2.

+[13] Razborov, A. A. 1987.
+“Lower Bounds on the Size of Bounded Depth Circuits over a Complete Basis with Logical Addition.” *Mathematical Notes of the Academy of Sciences of the USSR* 41 (4): 333–38. https://doi.org/10.1007/BF01137685.

+[14] Sipser, Michael.
+1983.
+“A Complexity Theoretic Approach to Randomness.”
+In *PROCEEDINGS OF THE 15TH ANNUAL ACM SYMPOSIUM ON THEORY OF COMPUTING*, 330–35.

+[15] Smolensky, R. 1987.
+“Algebraic Methods in the Theory of Lower Bounds for Boolean Circuit Complexity.”
+In *Proceedings of the Nineteenth Annual ACM Symposium on Theory of Computing*, 77–82.
+STOC ’87.
+New York, NY, USA: Association for Computing Machinery. https://doi.org/10.1145/28395.28404.